akhiiasati/Akhil_IIITB/README.md

 ![Screenshot from 2023-08-14 18-30-21](https://github.com/akhiiasati/Akhil_IIITB/assets/43675821/6aadac77-10e5-42a4-8680-5100ca06d99b)

 #### Note: Do not modify "sky130_fd_sc_hd__tt_025C_1v80.lib"

+When exploring the library, three letters, "P V T," become significant.
+In this context, "P" represents Process, "V" signifies Voltage, and "T" denotes Temperature.
+These three factors are crucial for ensuring the proper functioning of a design.
+PVT represents the three key parameters that significantly impact the behavior and performance of integrated circuits.

+- Process (P): Refers to the manufacturing process used to fabricate the semiconductor chips.
+The process influences the physical characteristics, dimensions, and electrical properties of transistors and interconnects on the chip.

+- Voltage (V): Indicates the supply voltage provided to the integrated circuit.
+Voltage affects power consumption, performance, and noise margin of the circuit.

+- Temperature (T): Signifies the operating temperature of the integrated circuit.
+Temperature variations can impact transistor characteristics, propagation delays, and overall circuit performance.

 ## Day 3: Combinational and sequential optmizations

 ## Day 4: GLS, blocking vs non-blocking and Synthesis-Simulation mismatch